ibm-cloud-docs/atracker/tutorials/getting-started-cloud-logs.md

 A target is an {{site.data.keyword.cloud_notm}} resource where you can collect auditing events.
 Use this tutorial to learn how to configure an {{site.data.keyword.logs_full_notm}} target in the account.
 {: shortdesc}

+Alternatively, you can also use the [Terraform IBM Modules for {{site.data.keyword.atracker_full_notm}}](https://registry.terraform.io/modules/terraform-ibm-modules/activity-tracker/ibm/latest){: external} which provide pre-built configurations, including an [advanced example](https://registry.terraform.io/modules/terraform-ibm-modules/activity-tracker/ibm/latest/examples/advanced){: external}, to configure an {{site.data.keyword.logs_full_notm}} instance as a target.

 ## Scenarios
 {: #getting-started-target-cloud-logs-scenarios}